Small Business Insurance

 No, these terms refer to two different insurance products:

-Excess liability insurance is similar to commercial umbrella insurance, which boosts coverage across several different liability policies.
-For both, this coverage activates when the underlying policy reaches its limit, typically with the same terms and exclusions.
+• Excess liability insurance is a policy that boosts the limits on your underlying liability insurance.
+It is similar to commercial umbrella insurance, which boosts coverage across several liability policies.
+For both, the coverage activates when the underlying policy reaches its limit, typically with the same terms and exclusions.

 What is an assigned risk plan?